Varanopidae: Description

 No known varanopids developed a sail like Dimetrodon.
 The length of known varanopids, including the tail, varies from 1 to 2 m.
 Varanopids already showed some advanced characteristics of true pelycosaurs such as their deep, narrow, elongated skulls.
 Their jaws were long and their teeth were sharp.
 However, they were still primitive by mammalian standards.
 They had long tails, lizard-like bodies, and thin legs.
 The varanopids were mostly carnivorous, but as they were reduced in size, their diets changed from a carnivorous to an insectivorous lifestyle.
-Compared to the other animals in Early Permian, varanopids were agile creatures.
+Compared to the other animals in the Early Permian, varanopids were agile creatures.